chriskrycho/v5.chriskrycho.com/site/journal/Ember Template Imports/_index.md

 <div class='note'>

-It’s important to say before I jump in: these are *my opinions*.
+It’s important to say before I jump in: these are *my* opinions.
 They’re *not* official LinkedIn positions, and in fact I have a number of colleagues who disagree with me about some of these things!
 I’m writing this series to persuade any and all members of the Ember community, including other people at LinkedIn.

 </div>